 Located in Wild Horse Pass, Chandler, Rawhide offers an authentic western buffet of traditional holiday favorites including a garden salad, shrimp cocktail, maple roasted turkey, apricot glazed pork loin, rosemary crusted prime rib, cornbread stuffing, three-cheese mac and cheese, garlic roasted mashed potatoes and homemade gravy, candied carrots, and pumpkin bisque.
 Dessert offerings round out the day’s menu and include pecan pie, fudge brownies, and seasonal cookies

 Thanksgiving Buffet also includes beverages such as coffee, tea and soda, and Rawhide's attractions will be open on Thanksgiving Day with the buffet offered from 11 a.m. to 6 p.m.

-The Phoenician's numerous restaurants have a number of Thanksgiving meals to offer this holiday season, but J&G Steakhouse is offering both a regular à la carte menu as well as a special prix fixe three-course holiday dinner featuring butternut squash soup, roasted turkey with mushrooms and chestnut truffle stuffing, caramelized brussels sprouts, cranberry sauce, and Kabocha pumpkin cheesecake with honey ice cream and ginger sauce.
+The Phoenician's numerous restaurants have a number of Thanksgiving meals to offer this holiday season, but J&G Steakhouse is offering both a regular a la carte menu as well as a special prix fixe three-course holiday dinner featuring butternut squash soup, roasted turkey with mushrooms and chestnut stuffing, caramelized Brussels sprouts, cranberry sauce, and Kabocha pumpkin cheesecake with honey ice cream and ginger sauce.
 Seatings are available between 5 p.m. and 10 p.m., and in the morning you can even get a special Thanksgiving brunch buffet!

 The Lobby Grill, which is typically closed for lunch, will remain open on Thanksgiving Day to serve a special holiday meal from 11 a.m. to 3 p.m.